 What to do if you have a welfare concern - flowchart

 Child Focused Approach to Safeguarding

 2. Key Responsibilities

 3. Child Protection Procedures

 4. Specific Safeguarding Issues

 5. Supporting Children Potentially at Greater Risk of Harm

 6. Online Safety

 7. Staff Engagement and Expectations

 8. Safer Recruitment and Allegations Against Staff

-9. Opportunities to Teach Safeguarding
+9. Opportunities to teach safeguarding

 10. Physical Safety

-11. Local Support
+11. Local Contacts

 Appendix 1: Categories of Abuse

-Appendix 2: Support Organisations
+Appendix 2: National Support Organisations

 Appendix 3: Acceptable Use Policy (AUP) for Remote Learning and Online

 Communication.

-Appendix 4: DfE Searching, Screening and Confiscation advice for headteachers,
+Appendix 4: DfE Searching, Screening and Confiscation advice for headteachers, school staff and governing bodies.

-school staff and governing bodies.
+Scribbi stail and governing bodies.

-What to do if you have a welfare concern at St. Margaret's- Cliffe Primary School
+What to do if you have a welfare concern in St. Mary's CEP (VA) School